AztecProtocol/aztec-packages/docs/docs/dev_docs/wallets/main.md

 :::
 ## Key management

-As in EVM-based chains, wallets are expected to manage user keys, or provide an interface to hardware wallets or alternate key stores.
+As in EVM-based chains, wallets are expected to manage user keys, or provide an interface to hardware wallets or alternative key stores.
 Keep in mind that in Aztec each account requires [two sets of keys](../../concepts/foundation/accounts/keys.md): privacy keys and authentication keys.
 Privacy keys are mandated by the protocol and used for encryption and nullification, whereas authentication keys are dependent on the account contract implementation rolled out by the wallet.
 Should the account contract support it, wallets must provide the user with the means to rotate or recover their authentication keys.

 :::info
 Due to limitations in the current architecture, privacy keys need to be available in the wallet software itself and cannot be punted to an external keystore.
 This restriction may be lifted in a future release.